jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/06_exclusive_disjunction.rst

         return True

   the terminal shows an :ref:`AssertionError` for the second case
-* I will add a condition for it
+* I add a condition for it

   .. code-block:: python